reflex-dev/reflex-web/docs/database/overview.md

 For advanced use cases, please see the
 [SQLAlchemy docs](https://docs.sqlalchemy.org/en/14/orm/quickstart.html) (v1.4).

+For other no sql databases, even though there is no direct support, Reflex is a python framework so you can use any python client and bring in the database of your choice.

 ## Connecting

 Reflex provides a built-in SQLite database for storing and retrieving data.